clamsproject/aapb-annotations/guidelines/ner/ner-guidelines.md

 # Named Entity Annotation Guidelines

-These guidelines are based on the Ontonotes guidelines, the EuroParl Named Entity Annotation Guidelines and the ELDA MAPA guidelines.
+These guidelines are based on the [OntoNotes guidelines](https://www2.nict.go.jp/astrec-att/member/mutiyama/ALT/AnotGuideEnNE.pdf), the [EuroParl Named Entity Annotation Guidelines](https://people.csail.mit.edu/andreeab/corpus/annotationGuidelines.pdf) and the [ELDA MAPA guidelines](http://portal.elda.org/media/filer_public/2022/05/10/mapa_annotation-guidelines-v6.pdf):

-Some Guiding Principles:
+We annotate six kinds of named entities: Person, Location, Organization, Product, Event and Title.

+Some general guiding principles:

 - Only annotate noun phrases.

-- Annotation always needs to be done considering the nature of the entity as used in the text.
+- Always annotation considering the nature of the entity as used in the text.

-  - Samsung (referring to the organisation) is an organization.
-Samsung (referring to a smartphone) is a product.
+  - Samsung (referring to the organization) is an Organization.
+Samsung (referring to a smartphone) is a Product.
 The same is true for Ford in “Ford opened a new factory" and "She bought a Ford".

   - Charles de Gaulle in “I landed at Charles de Gaulle” is a LOCATION, but in “Charles de Gaulle was born in 1890” it is a PERSON.

-## Annotation types

-We annotate four kinds of named entities: Person, Location, Organization and Product.
+- In some cases it may be impossible to decide between two or more types of named entity, in that case the text extent should be annotated multiple times, one for each entity type that is being considered.

+- In general do not include determiners and other modifiers.

+We now look at the annotation types one by one and give some more details.

 ### Person